What is a Third Party Apps Audit?

 - View app name

-- View and change app status - unresolved, whitelisted, or blacklisted
+- View and change app status - unresolved, allowed, or blocked

 - View permissions granted to app and permission score